How is the forest sector changing?

 Demand for print media, such as newsprint and printing and writing paper, has continued to shrink as consumers increasingly turn to digital media.
 In 2019, global demand for newsprint fell 13%, and demand for printing and writing paper fell 6% from the previous year.
 In addition, declining fibre supply, growing protectionism, and the cyclical up-and-down markets of many commodities are pushing the forest sector to diversify product lines and pivot toward higher value products.
 The growing focus on climate change and sustainability offers such opportunities and demand for cost-effective, low-carbon solutions from the forest sector is expected to grow.

-At the same time, the development of innovative new products and new applications for existing products is helping the forest sector adjust to changes in market needs, improve financial performance and demonstrate its commitment to environmental performance.
+The development of innovative new products and the discovery of new applications for existing products is helping the forest sector adjust to challenges, improve financial performance, and demonstrate a commitment to environmental performance and green growth.

 Sources and information

 - Coffee Association of Canada.
 Coffee Facts.

 - Li, J. 2018.
 Comparative life cycle assessment of single-serve coffee packaging in Ontario.
 Master’s thesis, University of Waterloo.